awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 However, in certain use cases such as recommendation systems, social network analysis, and fraud detection, there is a need for real-time predictions.
-For instance, you may only want to predict a few targets and expect to get results immediately, say within one second.
-In these scenarios, you will need a 7*24 running server to host the trained model and respond to inference requests in real time.
+For instance, you may only want to predict a few targets and expect to get results immediately to perform an action in response to a user request.
+In these scenarios, you will need to deploy a server to host the trained model and respond to inference requests in real time.
 This is known as online inference, where the model is constantly available to make predictions on new data as it comes in, ensuring immediate responses for time-sensitive applications.